icon

 When the decay reaches the pulp, your child will be in a lot of pain.
 At this stage of tooth decay, the only treatment option is a root canal.

-Stage four: abscess formation
+Stage five: abscess formation

 This is the most painful stage of tooth decay.
 Once the decay reaches the root tip of the tooth, an abscess will form.
 This can cause the gums and tongue to swell, and it risks infecting the surrounding bones.